thewtex/thesis/introduction/background_and_significance.rst

 In this chapter, the role diagnostic medical ultrasound plays in addressing public health needs related to carotid plaque burden are discussed.
-Specifically, focus is placed on stroke due to carotid atherosclerotic disease with increased vessel stenosis or embolization being primary causative factors.
+Specifically, focus is placed on stroke or transient ischemic attacks (TIA) due to carotid atherosclerotic disease with increased vessel stenosis or embolization being primary causative factors.
 First, the prevalence and pathology of stroke is described.
 The current status of prevention and treatment measures are reviewed.
-Current methods to access stroke risk are reviewed by describing these techniques, the physiological target they aim to quantify, status of development, and effectiveness.
+Current methods to assess stroke risk are reviewed by describing these techniques, the physiological target they aim to quantify, status of development, and effectiveness.
 In this chapter, focus is placed primarily on imaging methods.
 A thorough literature review describes research efforts in medical ultrasound imaging for carotid plaque detection and characterization.
 Finally, the approach taken in this dissertation is presented in the context of prior research efforts.